 Tips for Setting Up Your Policy

 Instead of listing out what specific days an employee can use their floating holiday leaves, provide a general list, like the one we included earlier in the article.
-This will ensure you don’t violate anti-discrimination laws.
-Also, check your state’s laws regarding time off, so you will know if you must pay out unused floating holidays.
+This will ensure you don’t violate antidiscrimination laws.

-You may want to consider using time tracking software to record how many floating holidays each employee has taken and ensure they don’t take more than their allotment.
+Consider using time tracking software to record how many paid floating holidays each employee has taken and ensure they don’t take more than their allotment—pick one from our list of the best time tracking software.
 If you don’t think software is right for you, then check out our in-depth guide to tracking employee time for other options.

-Yes, you can—but you should do what’s best for your company and employees.
-If you already have an attractive PTO policy, and you’re offering a few days of floating holidays, then consider a use-it-or-lose-it policy for the floating holidays.
+If you already have an attractive PTO policy and you’re offering a few days of floating holidays, then consider a use-it-or-lose-it policy for the floating holidays.
 This way, you won’t have people accruing weeks upon weeks of time off.
-If you have remote employees, make sure this fits with their home state’s labor laws, as some states no longer allow use-it-or-lose-it time off policies.
+Make sure this fits your employee’s home state’s labor laws, as some states no longer allow use-it-or-lose-it time off policies.

 You could, and this definitely has its advantages.
 Adding more PTO days instead of implementing a floating holiday policy can be a more straightforward solution.
 There’s less administrative burden, as you already have an existing PTO policy, and there’s consistency across employees.
 However, depending on your organization’s specific needs and desires, a floating holiday policy may still be the best option for meeting your priorities.